What is Intercultural Communication?

-As the world becomes more globalized, and societies become more culturally diverse, it is essential for individuals to develop the skills to communicate effectively with others in intercultural environments.
-Intercultural communication competences are useful for facilitating education at EUR but also for our students when they start working in modern organizations.
-The goal of this teaching module is to provide a basic training in intercultural communication, that is relevant to students in all educational programs at EUR.
+As the world becomes more globalized and societies become more culturally diverse, individuals need to develop the skills to communicate effectively with others in intercultural environments.
+Intercultural communication competencies are useful for facilitating education at EUR but also for our students when they start working in modern organizations.
+The goal of this teaching module is to provide basic training in intercultural communication, that is relevant to students in all educational programs at EUR.

-- have knowledge and understanding of the main approaches of intercultural communication, from a social scientific perspective
+- Develop knowledge and understanding of the main approaches of intercultural communication, from a social scientific perspective.

-- be able to reflect on their own cultural background and personal norms, values, and assumptions.
+- Be able to reflect on your cultural background, personal norms, values, and assumptions.

-- have an understanding of their own intercultural competences, how to apply them in intercultural situations, and how to develop them in the future.
+- Understand your intercultural competencies, how to apply them in intercultural situations, and how to develop them in the future.